 This is one of the most famous tourist attractions especially for the romantic ones.
 This marble structure is one of the Seven Wonders of the World.
 The Minarets showcase the thoughtfulness as they are built to fall outwards incase of earthquake.
 This was built by Shah Jahan in memory of his beloved third wife, Mumtaz Mahal.
 At 1030 HRS, you will arrive at Agra and enjoy your breakfast by appealing view of the Taj Mahal.
 Afterward, 1500 HRS you can explore the beauty of Taj Mahal at 1500 HRS by Palace on Wheels train.

 Extreme weather conditions in Agra means scorching summers up to 48O Centigrade and freezing winters as low as 2O Centigrade.
 Carry proper summer gear including sunglasses, cotton clothing, etc to visit during summer.
 The Uttar Pradesh Tourism Department organizes a colorful, eventful 10 days festival called Taj Mahotsav during February.
 Get to watch traditional performances, folk dances, and participate in activities like camel ride, elephant ride, and others.
 Taste the lip smacking cuisine of traditional Indian dishes too.
 During winter months, November to February, there is chance of less travel due to heavy fog.
-So the best time to visit the historical monumental place of Agra is from the months of June to November.
+So the best time to visit Agra is from the months of June to November.

 Only Air India flights connect to the nearest Kheria Airport which is a commercial airport and also a military base 13 km from Agra.
 Once there get to the city by hiring a taxi.
 Agra is well connected to most of the cities across India.

-on Day 8, You will reach Agra early in the morning.
+On Day 8, You will reach Agra early in the morning.

 You will reach Agra on the 4th day of the journey.